Chapter 1: "Danke Schoen"

 Dempsey peered his head in through the window, tossing the empty, bloody Walther into Richtofen's lap.

 “Yeah, Doc.
 What's next?”

 “We are moving west.
-Japan is our target, und we need better transportation to reach it.”
+Japan is our destination, und I know just how to get there.”

 “This is the beginning of the end, Edward.”